frimtec/idea-import-control-plugin/README.md

 ## Configuration
 ### Package export annotation
-Defines the package annotation that flags the package as module export (default ```com.github.frimtec.libraries.importcontrol.api.ExportPackage```)
+Defines the package annotation that flags the package as module export (default ```com.github.frimtec.libraries.importcontrol.api.ExportPackage```).

 ### Root packages
-Defines root package (or several if separated by ';') of your multi module project (only references to these root packages will be analysed)
+Defines root package (or several if separated by ';') of your multi module project (only references to these root packages will be analysed).